• Skip to primary navigation

 In a food processor place the shrimp (keep out a small handful to add into the Alfredo sauce at the end), sundried tomatoes, garlic cloves, and parsley.
 Process until all the has been combined.

 Now start the Alfredo sauce.
-Melt the butter in a saucepan, once melted add the flour and make a roux.
+Melt the butter in a saucepan, and once melted add the flour, and make a roux.
 Now add the milk, the whole shrimp that was set aside, and the Parmesan cheese.

 Stir to completely combine and it thickens up.
 Grease a baking dish (any size works) and spread 1/2 of the Alfredo into the bottom of the pan.